SoftInstigate/restheart-examples/user-signup/README.md

 ## Create user and verify the email address

-The following unauthenticated request creates the user with your email address:
+The following unauthenticated request creates the user document with your email address:

 ```
 $ http :8080/users _id=<your-email-address> password=<your-password>
 ```

 The new user will automatically get the role `UNVERIFIED` and the verification email will be sent.

-And email will be sent with a verification link.
-Clicking on the link will unlock the user giving her the role 'USER'.
+Clicking on the link in the verification email unlocks the user giving her the role 'USER'.

 For a complete guide on how to check the user credentials read [Suggested way to check credentials](https://restheart.org/docs/security/how-clients-authenticate/#suggested-way-to-check-credentials).